 The Boxed Context type is supported in both the Decision and the Business Knowledge Model element types.
-It is
+It is denoted by the icon.

 Diagram On a diagram, double-click on a Decision element or BKM element.
 The DMN Expression editor window is displayed, showing details for the selected element.